 Sydney Lehua Iaukea is a Native Hawaiian educator who holds a Ph.D. in Political Science, with an emphasis in Hawaiʻi Politics.
-She has taught over 80 college courses in Political Science and Hawaiʻi Politics and is a former Hawaiian Studies program manager for the Hawaiʻi Department of Education.
-She also completed Peace Corps service in Costa Rica.
+She was a recipient of a Mellon Hawaiʻi postdoctoral fellowship and she completed Peace Corps service in Costa Rica.
+Sydney has taught over 80 college courses in Political Science and Hawaiʻi Politics, and she was also the Hawaiian Studies program manager for the Hawaiʻi Department of Education.
 Sydney is from the island of Maui and loves surfing and all things ocean related.

 Sydney's first book is entitled The Queen and I: A Story of Dispossessions and Reconnections in Hawaiʻi.
 It was published by the University of California Press and is a recipient of a Ka Palapala Poʻokela Excellence in Publishing award.
 The Queen and I delves into Hawaiian history and Queen Liliʻuokalani's life and the legal battles faced after the overthrow of the Hawaiian Kingdom.
 Sydney incorporates the writings from her kupuna Colonel Curtis Piehu Iaukea into the narrative.